Flying is tiring, especially if it’s a long-haul flight we are talking about.

 Please note - in some cases conditions apply, like, to rent a sleep pod your flight must depart in 24 hours, or you can only stay at the particular sleep pod hotel if you have a boarding pass for a flight departing from the terminal pod hotel is located in.
 For instance, the sleep pod hotel is located in Terminal 2E, and your flight must depart from there.
 Just read terms and conditions before making a booking!

-One of the most important questions when it comes to accommodation is the price.
+When it comes to accommodation of any sort it's one of the most important questions for many.
 Sleep pods’ and capsules’ prices differ depending on how many hours you spend in it and what type of sleep pod is it - is it the simplest of one of the large elaborate ones.
 In some cases the price also depends on what time of the day you rent the pod.

 Sleep pods and capsules are available to rent by the hour or by the night.